China's going to make a mobile OS and everyone will love it, predict ball-gazing analysts

 Autonomous cars and smart clothes look like a dud, though

-Huawei last year denied reports that it's developing its own mobile OS to lessen its dependence on US giants like Google.
+Huawei earlier this year denied reports that it's developing its own mobile OS to lessen its dependence on US giants like Google.

 The South China Morning Post had reported that Huawei founder Ren Zhengfei blessed the doomsday project, to be activated in case of a "worst-case scenario".
 The Alibaba-owned paper said Huawei has such projects already running on PCs and tablets.
 Execs said it had no need to do so, finding Android perfectly acceptable.